An-Answer-tree/AVD2/README.md

 Vehicles should not exceed the speed limit during driving, especially in areas with many pedestrians.
 Vehicles should slow down when passing intersections or crosswalks, and observe the traffic carefully.

 # Acknowledgements
-We are grateful for the support of the Institute for AIR at Tsinghua University, and Kairui Ding's help on our project, and the LOTVS-MMAU (Multi-Modal Accident video Understanding) team for open-sourcing and sharing the MM-AU dataset.
+We are grateful for the support of the Institute for AIR at Tsinghua University, Lightwheel AI and Kairui Ding's help on our project, and the LOTVS-MMAU (Multi-Modal Accident video Understanding) team for open-sourcing and sharing the MM-AU dataset.